knassar/sion/README.md

 SION is an extension of JSON intended for use as a configuration and structured data file format.
 All valid JSON is valid SION.
 SION adds the following features to both simplify and improve on JSON.

 * Comments using either `//` for line comments or `/*  */` for block comments
-    - Comments are preserved through parsing, and serialization
+    - Comments are preserved through parsing and re-serialization
 * Dictionary keys do not need to be quoted except when containing whitespace or `:` characters.
 * String values and dictionary keys can use either double- or single-quotes obviating the need to escape quotations marks in the strings or keys in many cases.
 * Dictionaries preserve key order by default